-"I like being involved in students' lives to train them to be lawyers, but also to encourage them spiritually and just have fun with them," he said.
+"I like being involved in students' lives and training them to be lawyers, but also to encourage them spiritually and have fun," he says.

-"I believe the Lord gave me my specific life experience so that when I'm sitting in my office working with students who are doubting, concerned, and frightened, I would know what it was like.
-I'd like to think I had it all planned, but I didn't," she said.
-"He did."
+"I believe the Lord gave me this specific legal experience so that when I'm sitting in my office working with students who are doubtful, concerned, and frightened, I would know what it was like," she says.
+"I like to think I had it all planned, but I didn't.
+He did."

-Bruce Cameron, Reed Larson Professor of Labor Law, brings to the classroom a lifetime of experience working at the forefront of litigation surrounding compulsory unionism and Right to Work issues.
+Professor of Labor Law, brings decades of experience working at the forefront of litigation surrounding compulsory unionism and Right to Work issues to Regent Law.

-Earlier this academic year he presented at both the Atlantic Union Attorney’s Conference and Pepperdine University School of Law on the topic of unreasonable religious accommodations in the workplace.
-He has appeared frequently on television and radio shows including appearances on Dr. Dobson’s Focus on the Family.
-During thirty years litigating religious freedom and constitutional law cases in the employment context, he never lost a Title VII religious accommodation case in court.
+Professor Cameron teaches Religion in the Workplace, Public Sector Labor Law, and administers the Right to Work Practicum.
+He also publishes on the topics of religion, constitutional law, the rights of religious dissenters, and labor law.
+He appears frequently on television and radio shows, including programs such as Dr. James Dobson’s Focus on the Family.
+With 30 years of experience litigating religious freedom and constitutional law cases in the employment context, he never lost a Title VII religious accommodation case in court.